 In Galician-style sauce.
 Known in Spanish as salsa gallega or estilo gallego.
 A regional preparation of paprika, tomato, garlic, olive oil, and sometimes onion and Spanish wine.
 Most common on cod, scallops, and shellfish.
 Distinct from pulpo a la gallega, which uses just paprika and olive oil on octopus.
 Spoon the whole tin over cooked potatoes the way it is done in Galicia.
 Over rice.
 Over pasta.
 The sauce wants something plain underneath to do the work.

-In Galician butter.
-Not a seasoned-butter preparation.
-Simply high-quality traditional butter from Galicia, used as a luxurious pack medium.
-Island Creek's Tuna Belly in Galician Butter is the reference tin, featuring butter churned daily by a single Galician dairy farmer.
-Warm the tin in a hot water bath first so the butter melts and coats the fish.
-Spread thick on toasted sourdough.
-Spoon over warm pasta, hot rice, or a cooked potato.
-The butter does what a great olive oil does, but richer.
+In butter.
+Butter as the pack medium, not as a seasoning.
+It coats the fish and turns rich and soft, the most beginner-friendly way fish comes tinned.
+The French have done this longest: sardines in churned butter, often with sea salt from Guérande or a little persillade, from makers like Les Mouettes d'Arvor, Ferrigno, and La Belle-Iloise.
+Spain and Portugal do it too, the prized version being tuna belly in Galician butter.
+Island Creek's Tuna Belly in Galician Butter is the reference tin there, churned daily by a single Galician dairy farmer.
+Whatever the butter, warm the tin in a hot water bath first so it melts and coats the fish.
+Spread thick on toasted sourdough, or spoon over warm pasta, hot rice, or a cooked potato.
+Butter does what a great olive oil does, but richer.

 The mildest fish-first tins tend to be smoked trout, canned salmon, smoked mussels, and bonito in olive oil.
 Smoked rainbow trout is a particularly gentle starting point.
 It has a mild, nutty flavor close to salmon and the smoke preparation tames what fishiness there is.